-Jonathan Pitches: Either or, actually.
-I mean, I don't know how central it is to my chapter, but certainly just my curiosity about its life since ‘97, and I’m feeling very privileged that you know, in a very small way we're part of that history now as a School.
+JP: Either or, actually.
+I mean, I don't know how central it is to my chapter, but certainly it’s just my curiosity about its life since ’97; I’m feeling very privileged that, in a very small way, we're part of that history now as a School.

-Gregg Whelan: Just as I’m talking, I’m rather naughtily telling people I won't be available at 12.30.

-Jonathan Pitches: We can finish by then if you want.

-Gregg Whelan: Well, no, it's fine.
-It's fine because it's not something that I’m really needed in.
-So, we decided to stop doing it in ‘98, ‘99, or whatever it was, because it was popular, small ‘p’ [laughs] popular, but it was like, oh there’s these guys with this mountain piece.
+GWh: We decided to stop doing it in ‘98, ‘99, or whatever it was, because it was popular, small ‘p’ [laughs] popular.
+It was like, ‘oh there’s these guys with this mountain piece’.
 It's funny, we were quite aware at the time that we knew of other artists because of certain work.
 Especially emerging artists, performance makers, live artists, whatever at that time.
-And we were the sort of guys, we were ‘Everest guys’, and brilliantly - and these were different times in this country at least, but across Europe, etc. – it created a lot of interest, a lot of support.
-People wanted to show it, or people wanted to know who we were, or why, you know, like where it come from, and all of that business.
-And we decided we wanted to convert that interest into the ability to make something new or more, which was a new thought, because all we done is make this piece together and it'd got a bit of a life and then it was like, oh, but could this be the beginning of more?
-So it seemed that we had you know, time and resources, etc., aren’t infinite.
+And we were the ‘Everest guys’, and brilliantly - and these were different times in this country at least, but across Europe – it created a lot of interest, a lot of support.
+People wanted to show it, or people wanted to know who we were, or why, you know, like where it came from, and all of that business.
+And we decided we wanted to convert that interest into the ability to make something new or more, which was a new thought, because all we’d done is make this piece together and it'd got a bit of a life and then it was like, oh, but could this be the beginning of more?